 TAKING NOTES AND ORGANIZING

 Differentiation within notetaking and organizing is something that often gets pushed aside.
 Teachers want students to take notes on the lesson.
 However, taking notes is difficult for some students, especially students with dyslexia.
 There are ways to help these students.
 Teachers can use cues like bullet points and/or highlight key information needed.
-A copy or photo of the notes or anchor chart of information can be handed out to those who have trouble, others can use sentence frames, and others can take full notes.
+(See the different choices above?)
+A copy or photo of the notes or anchor chart of information can be handed out to those who have trouble, others can use sentence frames, and yet others can take full notes.
 This is something that we like to offer in our resources.
 If the resource requires any note-taking opportunities, like interactive notes, there will be differentiated notes prepared for the teacher.

 Organization is another task that is difficult for some students.
 Getting thoughts on paper or grouping concepts together, may require extra reinforcement to help some students gather ideas and make connections.
 This is when graphic organizers can be a wonderful tool to help them be successful.